xvxx/vial/docs/MANUAL.md

 1. Local State - Built-in to [Request].
 Allows caching of expensive algorithms (like DB lookups) on a per-request basis.

-2. Global State - Requires the `state` feature.
-Allows you to share any `Send + Sync + 'static` types (like database connections) across all requests.
+2. Global State - Allows you to share any `Send + Sync + 'static` types (like database connections) across all requests.

 ### Local State